Ciantic/HIDAccessor/README.markdown

 The DLL is in the repository for convenience.

+You probably first need the [VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), if they are not installed already.
+I've built the DLL using VS 2017, and Microsoft is not providing those runtimes (who knows why) with Windows 10 yet.

 ## Example usage

 See example usage with AutoHotkey_L (unicode) [HIDExample.ahk](./HIDExample.ahk) which writes bytes to Ergodox Ez keyboard and reads bytes back.
 Also the tests project can be useful example.